Recall issued on baby food sold at Walmart, online for high levels of arsenic - NewsBreak

 Recall issued on baby food sold at Walmart, online for high levels of arsenic

-( WTAJ ) — Multiple lots of Parent’s Choice Rice Baby Cereal sold across the nation at Walmart and online have been voluntarily recalled after testing ‘above the guidance’ for naturally occurring inorganic arsenic.

 Maple Island Inc., which manufactures the product for Walmart, issued the recall with the knowledge of the FDA.
-Walmart has also pulled the product from its shelves and placed a ‘register block’ on it to stop any further sales.California mom continues search 2 years after teen daughter goes missing
+Walmart has also pulled the product from its shelves and placed a ‘register block’ on it to stop any further sales.Over 500,000 pounds of canned beef recalled over high lead levels

 The specific Parent’s Choice Rice Baby Cereal 8 oz lots being recalled were sold after April 5, 2021, and include: